 The World Legalises

-Firstly, many of the US states have fully legalised growth and sale, Canada, Uruguay, Belgium, Portugal, Switzerland to name just a few.
+Firstly, many of the US states have fully legalised growth and sale, including Canada, Uruguay, Belgium, Portugal, and Switzerland, to name just a few.
 So does that mean going to Amsterdam to get stoned is less of a pull factor than it used to be?
-Certainly and in many ways the timing is good as Amsterdam wanted to lose that image anyway.
+Indeed and in many ways, the timing is good as Amsterdam wanted to lose that image anyway.

-Secondly, while this situation of tolerance has been in place for the coffeeshops in Amsterdam, cultivation of cannabis and supplying the coffee shops was always illegal.
-That paradox is about to end though, as the government is to start growing weed and supplying the coffeeshops.
-The government hopes that this will create 2 big benefits :
+Secondly, while this tolerance situation has been in place for the coffeeshops in Amsterdam, the cultivation of cannabis and supplying the coffee shops was always illegal.
+That paradox is about to end, though, as the government is to start growing weed and supplying the coffeeshops.
+The government hopes that this will create two big benefits :

 - To earn large amounts of new revenue for the government.